guishengwang/Udacity-Behavioral-Cloning/README.md

 File Name | Description
 ----------|-----------
-model.ipynb | all folder path varialbles applied for my local drive model.html | files exported from Jupytor Notebook model_local_track1.h5 | generated from my laptop and was not compatible with simulator on workspace
+model.ipynb | all folder path varialbles applied for my local drive model.html |  file exported from Jupytor Notebook with result from model.ipynb model_local_track1.h5 | generated from my laptop and was not compatible with simulator on workspace

 At begining I ran the code successfuly at my laptop to save the data to h5 file which unfornately was not compatible with the simulator on workplace.
 I thought it was due to different versions of keras and I tried to downgrade keras from 2.3.1 to version 2.2.4 on my laptop and generated the model.h5 again, but it still didnot work.